Slow Cooker Corned Beef

 There will be quite a bit of liquid remaining after the beef is cooked.
 Put this tasty liquid to use by either straining it and using it as a dipping sauce on the side for the meat and vegetables, as a dipping sauce for sandwiches, or to make soup out of the leftover meat.

 Corned beef brisket: You’ll notice this recipe does not call for any additional salt.
-That’s because a store-bought corned beef brisket comes already brined for you in a mixture of salt and spices, so there’s no need to add more salt at home.
+That’s because a store-bought corned beef brisket comes already brined for you in a mixture of nitrites, salt, sugar, and/or spices, so there’s no need to add more salt at home.

-Pickling spice: Most corned beef briskets come with a pickling spice packet, but you can make this recipe with a corned beef brisket without the pickling spice if you prefer, as it should still have plenty of flavor from the pre-brining process.
+Pickling spice: Most corned beef briskets come with a pickling spice packet that can include spices such as cinnamon, allspice, mustard seed, coriander, cloves, black pepper, ginger, bay leaves, and juniper berries; but you can make this recipe with a brined corned beef brisket without pickling spices if you prefer, as it should still have plenty of flavor from the pre-brining process.

 Water: I tested this recipe with water as well as beer, and found that water yielded tasty results while keeping the ingredient list simple and streamlined.
-However, if you want to add even more flavor, swap in beer or apple juice for the water in this recipe.
+However, if you want to add even more flavor, swap in mild beer such as a lager, hard apple cider, or apple juice for the water in this recipe.

 Butter: The butter at the end is a rich & delicious addition but totally optional.
 You can use traditional butter or dairy-free butter.

-I also tested this recipe with Guinness beer, which I found caused the carrots and potatoes to be overly bitter.
-If you want to use Guinness, I’d suggest skipping the carrots in this recipe!
+I tested this recipe with Guinness beer in place of water, and found the stout beer caused the carrots and potatoes to be overly bitter and off color.
+If you want to use Guinness, I’d suggest skipping the carrots and the potatoes in this recipe!

 This is one of those recipes that still tastes totally delicious the next day, and leftovers make a great lunch (who wouldn’t love eating Reuben sandwiches all week long!).